 It’s easy to forget to be thankful for our basic necessities because for many people those are a given.
 But, imagine not being able to afford a necessity such as food and shelter.
 It would make you change your view of your spending habits.

 That’s why I encourage you to first be happy with your basics because without them it would be difficult to survive.
 From there try to understand that being frugal still means that all of your basic necessities are always met.
-Remember we are trying to find ways to be frugal and functional, with an emphasis on being functional.
+Remember we are trying to find ways to utilize frugal hacks while maintaining a functional lifestyle, with an emphasis on being functional.

 However, you never want to become so frugal that you begin to lose your basic necessities.
 At the same time, you shouldn’t waste your money by living out of your means without realizing it.